 The Cathedral Church of St. Paul is the symbol and center of the pastoral, liturgical and teaching ministry of the bishop of the Diocese of Massachusetts.
-As host to the mission of the Diocese, frequent meetings and events as well as worship services take place at the cathedral church.
-In the midst of the very active life of the Diocese of Massachusetts, which is among the largest Episcopal dioceses in the United States, the cathedral's doors remain open to all.
-For many it is simply what it has always been - a quiet place for prayer and meditation.
+The cathedral church welcomes all, seeking to fulfill its mission as a house of prayer for all people, and in the midst of the very active life of the Diocese of Massachusetts, which is among the largest in the Episcopal Church, the cathedral's doors are open to all.

 Address and Phone Numbers: